levelbreaded/gumption/VISION.md

 This is v0.2.X

-11. Build Github integration to make/track PRs
+11. Build GitHub integration to make/track PRs
 12. Build `branch submit`

 This is v0.3.X